-An advance directive is a legal document in which a person spells out their health care preferences for use in the event that they become unable to make decisions for themselves.
+An advance directive is a legal document that spells out a person’s health care preferences for use in the event they become incapacitated or otherwise unable to make decisions for themselves.
 Drafting one provides invaluable guidance and peace of mind for family members and medical professionals.

-Without these instructions, family caregivers are often conflicted over what kind of treatment their loved ones would have wanted in emergency or end-of-life situations.
+Without the instructions that advance directives provide, family members are often conflicted over what kind of treatment their loved ones would have wanted in emergency and end-of-life situations.
 In the absence of any specific preferences, doctors are legally required to pursue all viable life-sustaining treatment options.
-These measures can be very extreme, and many frail and chronically ill individuals choose to opt out of specific interventions.
+These measures can be very extreme, and many frail and chronically ill individuals choose to opt out of specific interventions that may do more harm than good.

 Advance directives can provide guidance in the following health care decisions: